 About the Eastman Johnson Catalogue Raisonné Project

-The result of Dr. Patricia Hills’s lifelong research on Eastman Johnson (1824–1906), the Eastman Johnson Catalogue Raisonné will provide open access to the artist’s nearly 1,500 known works for scholars, students, and general art lovers across the globe.
+The result of Dr. Patricia Hills’s lifelong research on Eastman Johnson (1824–1906), the Eastman Johnson Catalogue Raisonné (EJCR) will provide open access to the artist’s nearly 1,500 known works for scholars, students, and general art lovers across the globe.

 The new website will offer a comprehensive view of the works of Johnson and a unique insight into the cultural topics and historical events that inform, and are informed by, his art.